mohamedinfath99/mohamedinfath99/README.md

 <h3 align="center">A Passionate Full Stack Developer from Sri Lanka.</h3>
 <br/>

-<p align= "center">I am a final-year undergraduate student at ICBT with robust problem-solving skills.
-Over the course of my studies, I have developed strong leadership skills, enjoy collaboration and teamwork and have good communication skills.
-I'm interested in learning more about new technology.
-In addition, I am the type of person who would never pass up even a minor opportunity.
-As a result, whenever I get the opportunity, I will take advantage of it, and I will learn from my failures in order to improve my future successes. </p>
+<p align="center">I have completed my academic requirements at ICBT, including my final project, and I'm currently awaiting my official graduation.
+Throughout my academic journey, I've honed my leadership skills, embraced collaboration, and excelled in teamwork.
+With one year of valuable working experience, I'm passionate about staying updated with the latest technology trends and continuously expanding my knowledge.
+I thrive on seizing every opportunity that comes my way, learning from my experiences, and using those lessons to enhance my future successes.</p>

 ---